MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **PipelineInfo_ClientIp** - The first 3 octets of the IP address

+- **Reason** - String contain for detailed reason associated with the event.

 - **SessionId** - The identifier for the session

+- **StaleCache** - Indication whether a download was necessary due to outdated cached update

 ### downloadmanifest.downloadurl